unknown134563/unknown134563/README.md

 - 👋 Hi, I’m @unknown134563
-- 👀 I’m interested in anime
+- 👀 I’m love to watch anime
 - 🌱 I’m currently watching naruto
-- 💞️ I’m looking for updates about anime
+- 💞️ I’m interested in updates about anime

 <!---
 unknown134563/unknown134563 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.